michel4j/snob-factor/README.md

 * Replaced many print statements with a logging facility that can be dialed down using a debug level.
 * Added functions for printing a summary of the existing sample data
 * Added functions for generating a JSON representation of the classification result equivalent to the data produced by the `prclass` command.
 * Added functions for generating class assignments to the sample items.
-Also useful for classification through Python.
+Also, useful for classification through Python.
-* Added a sample Python program that can provide the data, run the Factor Snob routines and extract the results within Python, using `ctypes`.
+* Added a python module that can provide the data, run the Factor Snob routines and extract the results within Python, using `ctypes`.

 The documentation below has been pieced together from the original README file as well as notes and guides originally authored by Lloyd Allison.
 The original notes and guides can be read at http://www.allisons.org/ll/MML/Notes/SNOB-factor/.
 Information from Vanilla Snob, the previous version of Snob is also included in the docs folder as it provides additional information and details relevant for understanding Factor Snob.

 Factor Snob
 -----------
-Llyod Allison: Chris Wallace had been refining "Factor Snob" for some years before his death in 2004, when he found time from his other projects, including his book [1] (2005).
+Lloyd Allison: Chris Wallace had been refining "Factor Snob" for some years before his death in 2004, when he found time from his other projects, including his book [1] (2005).
 Some of us at his department had run it on several problems, but Chris did not want to make it publicly available before